 This show is in serious trouble creatively.
 It went so far off a cliff this week I don't know if I can come back.
 First: AGAIN with too many story lines--you've got the robbery, the pregnancy, the Shelburne thing, it is just all over the place.
 Then, as if it couldn't get any more asburd--REALLY?
 You sprung a guy who's in ISOLATION at prison and you let him walk around uncuffed on the beach?
 Really?!?!
 Like that would happen?
 But all of this paled compared to the fact they shoved a SUBWAY COMMERCIAL INTO THE ACTION?
 Was that a joke?
 An SNL sketch?
 Spending at least a minute plugging Subway sandwiches while the actors looked embarrassed?
 Then of course came the obligatory assault on the evil lair by the handful of them wearing just flack jackets and of course then came the FLAME THROWER...

+I concur that this could easily be a crime-per-episode show and no need for dragged out storylines like, well, Lost.
+It's such an easy fix to begin with, the cast, that it's frustrating: absolutely get rid of Lori, Max, Sizemore's character.
+Joe is a question mark, but on thin ice.
 And while I realize this is fantasy, writers: watch some real cop shows, please.
 Half this crap would never happen, and some of the cliches are straight out of something like TJ Hooker. *facepalm* Example: interrogations don't involve placing the perp on a wood chair in the middle of a dark room--has nobody seen First 48, for God's sake?

 © 2015 TV Fanatic